 Armed with these details, you can making more educated decisions about how to serve your audience.

-Several years ago at An Event Apart conference I had the privilege of seeing Jared Spool speak about user experience, and one of the things that really stuck with me was the idea that in many cases, alphabetical order is the same as no order at all.
+A while ago at An Event Apart conference, I had the privilege of seeing Jared Spool speak about user experience.
+One of the things that really stuck with me was the idea that in many cases, alphabetical order is the same as no order at all.

 Yes.
 It’s a common default way of ordering information, but what makes alphabetical order weak is that it may not take into account important context cues that make the data meaningful to the person viewing the list.